Glutamate hypothesis of schizophrenia: Role of heteromer formation

 Alteration in the expression, distribution, autoregulation, and prevalence of specific glutamate heterodimers alters relative levels of paired G proteins to the heterodimer-forming glutamate receptor in question.

-Namely: 5HT2A and mGlu2 form a dimer which mediates psychotomimetic and entheogenic effects of psychedelics; as such this receptor is of interest in schizophrenia.
-Agonists at either constituent receptor may modulate the other receptor allosterically; e.g. glutamate-dependent signaling via mGlu2 may modulate 5HT2A-ergic activity.
-Equilibrium between mGlu2/5HT2A is altered against tendency towards of psychosis by neuroleptic-pattern 5HT2A antagonists and mGlu2 agonists; both display antipsychotic activity.
-AMPA, the most widely distributed receptor in the brain, is a tetrameric ionotropic receptor; alterations in equilibrium between constituent subunits are seen in mGlu2/5HT2A antagonist (antipsychotic) administration- GluR2 is seen to be upregulated in the PFC while GluR1 downregulates in response to antipsychotic administration.
+Namely: 5-HT_{2A} and mGluR2 receptors form a dimer which mediates psychotomimetic and entheogenic effects of psychedelics; as such, this is of interest in schizophrenia.
+Agonists at either constituent receptor may modulate the other receptor allosterically; e.g. glutamate-dependent signaling via mGluR2 may modulate 5HT_{2A}-ergic activity.
+Equilibrium between mGluR2/5HT2A is altered against tendency towards of psychosis by neuroleptic-pattern 5HT_{2A} antagonists and mGluR2 agonists; both display antipsychotic activity.
+AMPA receptor, the most widely distributed receptor in the brain, is a tetrameric ionotropic receptor; alterations in equilibrium between constituent subunits are seen in mGluR2/5HT_{2A} antagonist (antipsychotic) administration - mGluR2 is seen to be upregulated in the PFC while mGluR1 downregulates in response to antipsychotic administration.

 Reelin abnormalities may also be involved in the pathogenesis of schizophrenia via a glutamate-dependent mechanism.
-Reelin expression deficits are seen in schizophrenia, and reelin enhances expression of AMPA and NMDA alike.
+Reelin expression deficits are seen in schizophrenia, and reelin enhances expression of AMPA and NMDA receptors alike.
 As such deficits in these two ionotropic glutamate receptors may be partially explained by altered reelin cascades.
-Neuregulin 1 deficits may also be involved in glutaminergic hypofunction as NRG1 hypofunction leads to schizophrenia-pattern behavior in mice; likely due in part to reduced NMDA signaling via Src suppression.
+Neuregulin 1 (NRG1) deficits may also be involved in glutaminergic hypofunction as NRG1 hypofunction leads to schizophrenia-pattern behavior in mice; likely due in part to reduced NMDA signaling via Src family kinases (SFK) suppression.

 Role of synaptic pruning

-Various neurotrophic factors dysregulate in schizophrenia and other mental illnesses, namely BDNF; expression of which is lowered in schizophrenia as well as in major depression and bipolar disorder.
+Various neurotrophic factors dysregulate in schizophrenia and other mental disorders, namely BDNF; expression of which is lowered in schizophrenia as well as in major depression and bipolar disorder.
 BDNF regulates in an AMPA-dependent mechanism - AMPA and BDNF alike are critical mediators of growth cone survival.
 NGF, another neurotrophin involved in maintenance of synaptic plasticity is similarly seen in deficit.

-Dopaminergic excess, classically understood to result in schizophrenia, puts oxidative load on neurons; leading to inflammatory response and microglia activation.
-Similarly, toxoplasmosis infection in the CNS (positively correlated to schizophrenia) activates inflammatory cascades, also leading to microglion activation.
+Dopaminergic excess, classically understood to result in schizophrenia, puts oxidative stress on neurons; leading to inflammatory response and microglia activation.
+Similarly, toxoplasmosis infection in the CNS (positively correlated to schizophrenia) activates inflammatory cascades, also leading to microglia activation.
 The lipoxygenase-5 inhibitor minocycline has been seen to be marginally effective in halting schizophrenia progression.
 One of such inflammatory cascades' downstream transcriptional target, NF-κB, is observed to have altered expression in schizophrenia.

-In addition, CB2 is one of the most widely distributed glial cell-expressed receptors, downregulation of this inhibitory receptor may increase global synaptic pruning activity.
-While difference in expression or distribution is observed, when the CB2 receptor is knocked out in mice, schizophreniform behaviors manifest.
-This may deregulate synaptic pruning processes in a tachyphlaxis mechanism wherein immediate excess CB2 activity leads to phosphorylation of the receptor via GIRK, resultant in b-arrestin-dependent internalization and subsequent trafficking to the proteasome for degradation.
+In addition, CB_{2} is one of the most widely distributed glial cell-expressed receptors, downregulation of this inhibitory receptor may increase global synaptic pruning activity.
+While difference in expression or distribution is observed, when the CB_{2} receptor is knocked out in mice, schizophreniform behaviors manifest.
+This may deregulate synaptic pruning processes in a tachyphlaxis mechanism wherein immediate excess CB_{2} activity leads to phosphorylation of the receptor via GIRK, resultant in β-arrestin-dependent internalization and subsequent trafficking to the proteasome for degradation.